scythe-suite/scythe/INSTALL.md

-Create an empty dir that we'll be the **base dir**, download and unpack the [latest release](https://github.com/scythe-suite/scythe/releases/latest) of the `scythe.tgz`, `exercises.tgz`, and `confs.tgz` archives; you can accomplish such task manually, or just executing the following command in the shell
+Create an empty dir that we'll be the **base dir**, download and unpack the [latest release](https://github.com/scythe-suite/scythe/releases/latest) of the `scythe.tgz`, `exercises.tgz`, `confs.tgz`, and `harvests.tgz` archives; you can accomplish such task manually, or just executing the following command in the shell

     curl -sL https://git.io/install-scythe | bash